Earl Scruggs: Personal life

 Steve Scruggs, Earl's youngest son, was the drummer for the Earl Scruggs Revue at one point.
 He died in September 1992 of a self-inflicted gun shot after killing his wife, according to prosecutor Dent Moriss.
 Middle son Randy Scruggs, guitarist and music producer, died after a short illness on April 17, 2018, at the age of 64.
 Eldest son Gary Scruggs, also a musician, songwriter and music producer, died December 1, 2021, at age 72.

 Every January for many years, Scruggs's birthday was celebrated by a party at his home on Franklin Road in Nashville.
 After a buffet dinner, guests would gather in the living room for an informal "pickin' party" where some of country music's best known stars would sing and play with no one around but family and close friends.
 The attendees over the years included Tom T. Hall, Béla Fleck, Travis Tritt, Vince Gill, Tim O'Brien, Emmylou Harris, Mac Wiseman, Marty Stuart, Porter Wagoner, Bill Anderson, Jerry Douglas, Josh Graves and many others.
 At Scruggs's 80th birthday party in 2004, country singer Porter Wagoner said, "Earl is to the five-string banjo what Babe Ruth was to baseball.
 He is the best there ever was and the best there ever will be."

+Scruggs is one of only three celebrities from whom comedian and banjo player Steve Martin has requested an autograph.
+The other two are chess player Bobby Fischer and entertainer Jerry Lewis.

-At age 88, Earl Scruggs died from natural causes on the morning of March 28, 2012, in a Nashville hospital.
+At age 88, Scruggs died from natural causes on the morning of March 28, 2012, in a Nashville hospital.
 His funeral was held on Sunday, April 1, 2012, at the Ryman Auditorium in Nashville, Tennessee, and was open to the public.
 He was buried at Spring Hill Cemetery in a private service.